chris-short/devopsish.com/content/post/132/index.md

 [Learning Chaos Engineering [Book]](https://www.oreilly.com/library/view/learning-chaos-engineering/9781492050995/) — "You'll learn ways to approach and adopt the discipline, how to prepare for and conduct successful chaos experiments manually, and how to work towards Continuous Chaos through automation."

-[Comcast broke law 445,000 times in scheme to inflate bills, judge finds](https://arstechnica.com/tech-policy/2019/06/comcast-broke-law-445000-times-in-scheme-to-inflate-bills-judge-finds/) — It was probably cheaper or most cost effective to break the law.
+[Comcast broke law 445,000 times in scheme to inflate bills, judge finds](https://arstechnica.com/tech-policy/2019/06/comcast-broke-law-445000-times-in-scheme-to-inflate-bills-judge-finds/) — It was probably cheaper or most cost-effective to break the law.

 [Google Announces Expansion to Ann Arbor and Detroit Offices](https://cronicle.press/2019/06/11/google-announces-expansion-to-ann-arbor-and-detroit-offices/) — "[T]he company is planning expansions to both Detroit and Ann Arbor offices, adding hundreds of jobs and an entire new floor to the Detroit offices."